knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

 ## Data plane Isolation vs Shared Data plane

-Knative Kafka Broker implementation has separate planes: control plane and data plane.
-Control plane is the controller which talks to Kubernetes API, watch for custom objects and manage the data plane.
+Knative Kafka Broker implementation has 2 planes: control plane and data plane.
+Control plane consists of controllers that talk to Kubernetes API, watch for custom objects and manage the data plane.

-Data plane is the collection of components that go and actually talk to Apache Kafka and also to the event sinks.
-Data plane consists of `kafka-broker-receiver` and `kafka-broker-dispatcher` deployments.
+Data plane is the collection of components that talk to Apache Kafka and also to the event sinks.
+This is where the events flow.
+Knative Kafka Broker data plane consists of `kafka-broker-receiver` and `kafka-broker-dispatcher` deployments.

 When using the Broker class `Kafka`, the Knative Kafka Broker uses a shared data plane.
 That means, `kafka-broker-receiver` and `kafka-broker-dispatcher` deployments in `knative-eventing` namespace is used for all Kafka Brokers in the cluster.